wp-plugins/praybox/readme.txt

 * Began adding fundamental elements for multilingual improvements.
 * Fixed issue with "Active Request List" page not displaying all requests.
 * Updated shortcode output for better compatibility with more WP themes.

+= June 15, 2015 - 1.4 =
+* Updated for current version of WP
+* Made some modifications to Prayer Request form HTML
+* Added AJAX to Prayer requests list to keep from having to reload the request list